origin1tech/stukko/lib/structure/server/configuration/README.md

         //      seed:                           (default: false) applies to Sequelize, when true any seeds in
         //                                                       /server/seeds will be processed, drop/load must be set
         //                                                       to true if using Sequelize.
+        //      options:                        (default: object) the options to be passed to database connection
+        //                                                        see connecg
         db: {
 			module: 'dirty',
 			modelCase: 'capitalize',